Local authority education services: related activities: school photographs

 Head teacher acting as agent for the governing body

 If the head teacher acts as agent for the governing body of the school (which is the case in all voluntary aided and in some other local authority maintained schools), then the supply is by the governing body rather than the local authority.
 A governing body that is VAT registered is required to account for output tax on the commission or discount it receives.

 In some circumstances the contractual arrangements may provide for the photographs to be sold direct to the authority or school who then make an onward, and independent, supply to the pupils and parents.
 This type of arrangement is also common for group photographs.
 Under these arrangements the authority, or the school if VAT registered, must account for the VAT on the value of the supply to the pupils and parents and can recover any VAT incurred as input tax according to the normal rules.

-For further information about school photographs see the Education Liability manual (VATEDU) (external users can find the guidance at http://www.hmrc.gov.uk/manuals/vatedumanual/index.htm).
+For further information about school photographs see the VAT Education Manual (VATEDU) (external users can find the guidance at http://www.hmrc.gov.uk/manuals/vatedumanual/index.htm).